usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 The bitslicing model can sometimes be too restrictive as it forbids the use of arithmetic operations, and may fail to provide the expected performances, because it usually requires more registers that hardwares provide.
-To overcome those issues, and drawing inspiration from Kasper & Schwabe's byte-sliced AES [11], we propose a generalization of bitslicing that we dub _m_-slicing. _m_-slicing preserves the constant-time property of bitslicing, while using less
+To overcome these issues, and drawing inspiration from Kasper & Schwabe's byte-sliced AES [11], we propose a generalization of bitslicing that we dub _m_-slicing. _m_-slicing preserves the constant-time property of bitslicing, while using less